pointnetwork/tube.point/README.md

 # Tube Point

-Welcome to the Template Example Zapp.
-This README is a basic guide to getting started with this application.
+Welcome to the Tube point.

+Tube point is the application clone as videos streaming like Youtube.

 This is a React JS app.
 So you will need to install dependencies for it and run a build watcher if you want to develop it further.

 ## Main Libraries

-This template Zapp uses:
+This point.tube Zapp uses:

 * [React JS](https://reactjs.org/) **v 17.x**
 * [React Bootstrap](https://react-bootstrap.github.io/) **v 2.x**